Commercial rent relief

 - An individual or entity that has a going concern or solvency issue as of March 1, 2020 and has made any filing for relief or protection under the Companies’ Creditors Arrangement Act (Canada) or any other bankruptcy or insolvency legislation of any jurisdiction; or

-- Leases or licences that commence on or after July 1, 2020; or
+- Leases or licences that commence on or after July 1, 2020.

-If you are a commercial lessee or licensee at a Parks Canada place, you will soon receive documentation outlining the eligibility requirements and application process.
-This program is accepting applications until August 31, 2020.
+If you are a commercial lessee or licensee at a Parks Canada place, you will have already received documentation outlining the eligibility requirements and application process.
+If you have already submitted an application for April, May and June 2020, you do not need to reapply for the July, August and September 2020 extension period.

 For additional information, please contact your usual real property contacts for your business or send an email to firstname.lastname@example.org for assistance.